City of Fresno to require weekly COVID-19 testing for its employees

 FRESNO, California.
-(KSEE) – The City of Fresno announced Wednesday that city employees must get the COVID-19 vaccine or get tested regularly.
+(KGPE) – The City of Fresno announced Wednesday that city employees must get the COVID-19 vaccine or get tested regularly.

 The new policy will start in September and according to the city manager, anyone who violates it could face a maximum consequence of termination.